AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/adobe-commerce-status-column-missing-exported-products-csv-file.md

 ## Issue

 You are unable to locate the status column in the CSV file containing exported products.
-So, for example, you export a CSV of all SKUs, with their status.
-But the table appears to be missing the status column.
+So, for example, you export a CSV of all SKUs, with their status, but the table appears to be missing the status column.

 Steps to reproduce: